DORA sounds like a regulation for banks. But it affects your fund administrator, and that means it affects you. Here is what matters.

 DORA may not apply directly to your fund.
 But it almost certainly applies to your fund administrator, your custodian, and other critical service providers in your operational chain.
-And when your administrator's compliance becomes your problem, you need to understand what they should be doing.
+When your administrator's compliance becomes your problem, you need to understand what they should be doing.

 What DORA is